-QUESTION 1: Is a CEB authorized after an initial hearing to issue an order demanding compliance with a code provision within some set period, whereby said order specifically requires that if the violator is in noncompliance, either at the conclusion of the 30 day period or at any time within 1 year or other reasonable time period from the date of the CEB's original order, then the CEB shall meet again to certify a fine for the time period during which the violator was in noncompliance with the CEB's prior order?
+QUESTION 1: Is a code enforcement board authorized after an initial hearing to issue an order demanding compliance with a code provision within some set period, whereby said order specifically requires that if the violator is in noncompliance, either at the conclusion of the thirty day period or at any time within one year or other reasonable time period from the date of the code enforcement board's original order, then the code enforcement board shall meet again to certify a fine for the time period during which the violator was in noncompliance with the code enforcement board's prior order?

-ANSWER: A CEB must find that the same violation has been repeated by the same violator before it may impose a fine for each day the repeated violation continued.
-(NOTE: But see AGO 86-76, Question/Answer 2, discussing 1986 amendments to Chapter 162, Florida Statutes, which allows fine for repeal violation without additional hearing; See also 1989 Amendments to ,Chapter 162, Florida Statutes.)
+ANSWER: A code enforcement board must find that the same violation has been repeated by the same violator before it may impose a fine for each day the repeated violation continued.
+(NOTE: But see AGO 86-76, Question/Answer 2, discussing 1986 amendments to Chapter 162, Florida Statutes, which allows fine for repeat violation without additional hearing; See also 1989 Amendments to Chapter 162, Florida Statutes.)

-OUESTION 2: May a CEB establish a plan involving a schedule of fines for particular offenses which a violator of a code provision may consent to pay to avoid the initial hearing before the code enforcement board?
+QUESTION 2: May a code enforcement board establish a plan involving a schedule of fines for particular offenses which a violator of a code provision may consent to pay to avoid the initial hearing before the code enforcement board?

-ANSWER: A CEB is not authorized to establish a plan involving a schedule of fines for particular offenses whereby a violator of a code provision may consent to pay a designated fine in order to avoid the initial hearing before the board.
+ANSWER: A code enforcement board is not authorized to establish a plan involving a schedule of fines for particular offenses whereby a violator of a code provision may consent to pay a designated fine in order to avoid the initial hearing before the board.

-OUESTION 3: Is a CEB authorized to post or publish notices required by Chapter 162, F.S., where the methods specified in the act are impossible or impractical?
+QUESTION 3: Is a code enforcement board authorized to post or publish notices required by Chapter 162, F.S., where the methods specified in the act are impossible or impractical?

-ANSWER: A CEB may not authorize an alternative method of delivering notice than that prescribed in Chapter 162, F.S., as amended.
+ANSWER: A code enforcement board may not authorize an alternative method of delivering notice than that prescribed in Chapter 162, F.S., as amended.
 [NOTE: 1989 Amendments to Chapter 162, Florida Statutes, allow alternative service methods where regular notice methods are impossible under circumstances as specified.]